 Choosing between the ACT and SAT doesn’t have to be a source of stress.
 Both are respected by colleges and can open doors to wonderful educational opportunities.

-Remember, test scores are just one part of your child’s application.
+Remember, test scores are just one part of your student’s application.
 Strong grades, meaningful extracurricular activities, and authentic essays all work together to tell their unique story as they decide on their next steps, whether that’s heading straight to college or considering the pros and cons of a gap year.

-By taking the time to understand these tests and choosing the one that fits your child, you are giving them the support they need to succeed.
+By taking the time to understand these tests and choosing the one that fits your student, you are giving them the support they need to succeed.
 If you’d like help along the way, we’re here.
 Helping students feel confident and capable is what we do best.